"

 Clinical Manifestations of Type 2 Diabetes

-As you will see in a later chapter, T2DM might not know they have diabetes until a diabetic complication (most often in the eye, kidney, or nerve) brings them in for health care and diagnosis.
+As you will see in a later chapter, patients with T2DM might not know they have diabetes until a diabetic complication (most often in the eye, kidney, or nerve) brings them in for health care and diagnosis.

 Management of Type 2 Diabetes